Galway–Tipperary hurling rivalry: History

-This Tipperary and Galway rivalry started very late on due to Galway not performing in the Senior championship.
 The rivalry kicked into gear in the 1980s, when Galway came to force.
 In 1980, when Galway won their first All Ireland title since 1923, Tipperary were still in the Senior hurling doldrums.
-The two counties had done battle a few times, but from 1887 till 1986, Galway had only won one encounter.
-But in the 80's, Galway took control.
+The two counties had done battle a few times, but from 1887 until 1986, Galway had only won one encounter.
+In the 1980s, however, Galway took control.
 These battles at the time (87-93) were ferocious.
 Even Present managers Cyril Farrell (Galway) and Michael 'Babs' Keating (Tipperary) got involved.
 Between 1959 and 1969, Galway played in the Munster Senior Hurling Championship.
 Seeing as there was no credible Hurling team in Connacht, Galway automatically entered the All-Ireland Semi-final or into the first round of the Qualifiers after that system was introduced.
 Galway now play in Leinster for a three-year trial period.
 These teams met each other in the first ever All-Ireland Senior hurling final in 1887 (though played in 1888).

 In 2010, a stoppage time winner from Lar Corbett gave Tipperary a one point victory in an All-Ireland quarter-final at Croke Park, with Tipperary going on to win the All-Ireland title.

 In 2014, the sides played each other in the first round of the qualifiers at Semple Stadium on 5 July.

 With 19 minutes remaining Galway had a six point lead but Tipperary went on to outscore Galway by 2-10 to 0-1 in the remainder of the match to win on a 3-25 to 4-13 scoreline.